ProgramPasamonte/tabletpractice/README.md

 https://programpasamonte.github.io/tabletpractice/

 Description:
-Crappy little things for practicing tablet drawing accuracy with.
+Practicing tablet drawing accuracy.
 I will probably come around and add more/better features later.

+Code is ass but it works so idc.

 -+=<>=+-------------------------------------+=<>=+-